mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 `Make suggestions` allows a translator or a team manager to submit suggestions instead of translations.
 This setting is also displayed to users with translator permissions.

+### Default search options

+Users can configure default search options to use when searching for strings in the translation workspace or the [Translation Search page](search.md).
+The following options can be enabled by default:

+* **Match case**: the search will be case-sensitive.
+* **Match whole word**: the search will match only complete words, avoiding partial matches.
+* **Search in string identifiers**: the search will also match against string keys/identifiers.
+* **Include rejected translations**: the search will also include translations that have been rejected.
+* **Exclude source strings**: the search will not look for matches in source strings.

+Note that the current search options can always be overridden directly in the search panel, which also provides a `Restore default options` link to reset back to these saved defaults.

 ### Locale settings

 It’s possible to set the default homepage displayed when visiting Pontoon as a logged-in user.
 Current options are: